garcia-nacho/ESMSurv/README.md

 ## ESM1v scores with mutation scoring
 <code>conda activate esmenv</code>
-<code> python esm_indel.py proteins --wt-id WT --epistasis --pairwise --out-dir .</code>
+<code> python esm_indel.py proteins.fasta --wt-id WT --epistasis --pairwise --out-dir .</code>

 Note that this script requires a wild-type to normalize the PLL scores; the ID of the wt must be declared with the flag --wt-id